MirRaonaq/MirRaonaq/README.md

 ☁️ I’m currently working on Azure as a Customer Engineer for Microsoft

-🤝 Reach out to me on LinkedIn to collaborate on projects or just for a discission : https://www.linkedin.com/in/mirraonaq/
+🤝 Reach out to me on LinkedIn to collaborate on projects or just for a discussion : https://www.linkedin.com/in/mirraonaq/

 Check out my website: https://www.mirraonaq.com/